-Staunton Montessori School students are divided into three programs, based on age.
-Students ages 2 1/2 through 6 are enrolled in the primary program (preschool and kindergarten.)
+Staunton Montessori School students are divided into four programs, based on age.
+Our youngest students are in the Young Children’s Community (age 2 1/2) 3 through 6 are enrolled in the primary program (preschool and kindergarten.)
 Students ages 6 through 12 are enrolled in the elementary program (grades 1-3 & 4-6.)
 Our adolescent program is for students ages 12-15 (grades 7-9.)

 The goals for our primary students are fundamental: to acquire confidence in themselves and an independence of thought and action.
 These three- to six-year-olds work alone or in small groups, receiving lessons from the teacher and each other.
 Staunton Montessori School has two primary classrooms.
 Children who are 2 1/2 to 3 and toilet trained are accepted into the primary program.
 The primary day begins at 8:15 a.m.
 The primary children in the preschool program dismiss at 11:45 a.m. each day and the afternoon children in the kindergarten program remain until 2:45 p.m.